The facts and official advice on traffic and road safety that are needed for a 20mph zone

 Road humps and making the road narrow are conventional works to calm traffic.
 They usually need to positioned at regular intervals along a road to be effective and keep speed down.
 They also need warning signs so that drivers are aware of them.
 But there is an alternative approach.

 Drivers also adjust their speed according to how safe the road feels because the immediate area the road passes through is spacious or cramped.

 It is possible help drivers to take more care changing the nature of the road as well as the immediate area the road passes through by various forms of landscape that fit seamlessly into the character of the town or village.
 New trees, hedges, verges, local art and artefacts would be part to local place-making and health and wellbeing programmes.
-There are examples in bringing it all together.

 Traffic & road safety check

 At the start of any local study into the advantages of a 20mph speed limit would be a thorough understanding of the existing conditions.

 The basic statistics for a particular location along a road are flow and speed of traffic and number and severity of accidents.